filipmilanovic/nba_database/README.md

 * Set up central control to build dataset from one script
 * Move scraping to use nba.com - this is likely to be slower, but should be more accurate, so I can reduce manual fixes, and is probably also a bit more 'official'
+* Set up automated daily ingestion of data
+* Keep chromedriver up to date automatically, or move to purely using the requests library

 ### Bug Log
+* ~~2020 playoffs not correctly flagged in nba.games~~
 * Occasionally Basketball Reference has a shot that doesn't show up, or a make that is incorrectly counted as a 2/3
 * Missing rebounds when a shot doesn't show up in Basketball Reference, or there is a substitution 'after' a missed FT, so the shooter is not picked up